astilagmay/CoE135FinalProject/README.md

-# AstiDrop
+# Python AirDrop

 A portable cross-platform program that replicates Apple's AirDrop written in Python.
-Explores the advantages, disadvantages, and the application of multithreading/multiprocessing in computer programs.
+Explores the advantages, disadvantages, and the application of Python multithreading/multiprocessing in computer programs.

 ## Files and Purpose